gmlewis/bible-codes/TheLittleBook.md

 Yet, there are several examples of God taking people into the heavens for specific purposes.
 Enoch departed.
 Elijah departed.
 I departed into the heavens while my apostles watched in awe.
 Philip was departed from one place to another as the Father took him for my purposes.
 And so shall my bride be gathered to me in the clouds to be taken into the heavens to be married to me and to serve my redeeming purposes.
 Do you not understand that my Bride will be kings and priests before my God and Father and will rule with me in my coming kingdom and will forever be with me?
 Why are you so slow to believe my words?
 Have you been enchanted and led astray by the wayward shepherds?
 Still, many of you will become a self-fulfilling prophecy and will seal yourselves to the falling away by apostatizing from my precepts, particularly the doctrine of my Church being gathered to me.
 Shame on you who group this doctrine to false prophets in recent history, declaring a false, secret rapture that is tied to other false doctrines of dispensations.
 Understand that there are ages in God’s timeline and not dispensations, and they are not the same concept.
 Study to show yourselves approved, and quit being so intellectually lazy.
 Quit relying on and reading everyone else’s interpretation of what is written, and live by it is written: For you need not that any man should teach you.
 Yet, many of you will scoff and refuse my counsel.
 Except this thing will not be done in secret and Satan will launch a great deception to cover this event because it will be known worldwide.
 Great shaking will occur, and the entire world will change from the world you have known, and that man of sin will be revealed and rise from the ashes left behind by the four horseman.
 It is time to ready yourselves, my Bride, and do so quickly, for behold my appearing is at hand!
-I am the son of Man prophesied of by Enoch, whom God took into the heavens.
+I am the son of Man prophesied of by Enoch, whom God took into the heavens.
-I am he who was transfigured and spoke with Moses and Elijah about my departing, and God took Elijah into the heavens in his time.
+I am he who was transfigured and spoke with Moses and Elijah about my departing, and God took Elijah into the heavens in his time.
-I am he who was taken into a cloud as I was received into the heavens until the times of restitution.
+I am he who was taken into a cloud as I was received into the heavens until the times of restitution.
-I am he who sent Philip to the Ethiopian eunuch before God took him to another place on earth.
+I am he who sent Philip to the Ethiopian eunuch before God took him to another place on earth.
-I am he who caught Paul away to the third heaven and showed him unspeakable things that he was not free to share.
+I am he who caught Paul away to the third heaven and showed him unspeakable things that he was not free to share.
-I am he who will descend from the heavens with a great shout to gather my Bride to meet me in the air.
+I am he who will descend from the heavens with a great shout to gather my Bride to meet me in the air.
-I am he who will raise my two witnesses to life after they are dead for three and a half days, and I till take them into the heavens.
+I am he who will raise my two witnesses to life after they are dead for three and a half days, and I till take them into the heavens.
-I am he that is the Alpha and Omega, for I am the beginning and the end, and behold!
+I am he that is the Alpha and Omega, for I am the beginning and the end, and behold!
 I come sooner than

 131